On the Ramsey number of the Brauer configuration: Introduction

 \end{theorem}

-A double exponential bound has been obtained independently and in maximal generality by Sanders \cite{SandersBootstrapping}, who bounds the Ramsey number of an \emph{arbitrary} system of linear equations with this colouring property, often termed partition regularity.
-Our results and those of Sanders are the first quantitatively effective bounds for configurations lacking translation invariance and of `true complexity' \cite{GowersWolfTrue} greater than one.
+A double exponential bound has been obtained independently and in maximal generality by Sanders \cite{SandersBootstrapping}, who bounds the Ramsey number of an \emph{arbitrary} system of linear equations with this colouring property, often termed \emph{partition regularity}.\footnote{A system of equations is said to be \emph{partition regular} (over $\N$) if any finite colouring of $\N$ yields a monochromatic solution to the system.} Our results and those of Sanders are the first quantitatively effective bounds for configurations lacking translation invariance and of `true complexity' greater than one (see \cite{GowersWolfTrue} for further explanation).

 Gowers \cite{GowersSzem} obtains the bound \eqref{mainBound} for progressions of length $k+1$, this being the appropriate analogue of the $(k+1)$-point Brauer configuration in Theorem \ref{weak brauer theorem}.
 For a four-point Brauer configuration, we improve the exponent of $r$ on combining our method with an energy-increment argument of Green and Tao \cite{GT09}.